Financial Aid & Scholarship Office

 SAP Status and Consequences of Not Meeting SAP

-At the time satisfactory academic progress (SAP) is evaluated, a student will either meet or not meet SAP requirements.
-Students who fail to meet the requirements of the Chico State SAP policy, as set forth under the evaluation criteria, are no longer eligible for federal and state financial aid.
+At the time satisfactory academic progress (SAP) is evaluated, you will either meet or not meet SAP requirements.
+If you fail to meet the requirements of the Chico State SAP policy, as set forth under the evaluation criteria, are no longer eligible for federal and state financial aid.

 Notification

-Students who fail to meet the requirements of the satisfactory academic progress policy are notified individually, via email and through their Student Center, when they apply for financial aid at Chico State.
+If you fail to meet the requirements of the satisfactory academic progress policy you will be notified via a message center message and through your Student Center.

 Reestablishing Eligibility

-A student who fails to meet the requirements of the Chico State SAP policy is not eligible for federal and state financial aid.
+If you fail to meet the requirements of the Chico State SAP policy your are not eligible for federal and state financial aid.
 Eligibility can be reestablished by completing one of the steps below:

 • Enroll in and complete courses at Chico State without financial aid.
-The student must meet all the requirements of the Chico State SAP policy in order to reestablish financial aid eligibility.
-It is the student's responsibility to request recalculation of SAP.
+You must meet all the requirements of the Chico State SAP policy in order to reestablish financial aid eligibility.
+It is your responsibility to request recalculation of SAP by contacting the Financial Aid & Scholarship Office.

-• Enroll at a community college and transfer earned coursework applicable to the student's degree at Chico State.
-The student must meet all the requirements of the Chico State SAP policy in order to reestablish financial aid eligibility.
-It is the student's responsibility to provide proof of transferred coursework and to request recalculation of SAP.
+• Enroll at a community college, or other college or university, and transfer earned coursework applicable to your degree at Chico State.
+You must meet all the requirements of the Chico State SAP policy in order to reestablish financial aid eligibility.
+It is your responsibility to request recalculation of SAP by contacting the Financial Aid & Scholarship Office.

 • Successfully file an appeal (Satisfactory Academic Progress (SAP) Appeal or Maximum Units Appeal).
-A student who fails to meet the requirements of the Chico State SAP policy and subsequently loses eligibility for financial aid, may submit an appeal.
+If you fail to meet the requirements of the Chico State SAP policy and subsequently loses eligibility for financial aid, you may submit an appeal.
 Appeal forms are available at our Forms page.
-An appeal can be approved based on the nature and merit of its circumstances and documentation, but only if two conditions exist: (1) the student can meet the requirements of the Satisfactory Academic Progress policy after one term; or (2) the student signs an Academic Plan/Contract that establishes a way for the student to meet the requirements of the Satisfactory Academic Progress policy at some established time in the future.
+An appeal can be approved based on the nature and circumstances indicated by supporting documentation, but only if two conditions exist: (1) you can meet the requirements of the Satisfactory Academic Progress policy after one term; or (2) you sign an Academic Plan/Contract that establishes a way for you to meet the requirements of the Satisfactory Academic Progress policy at some established time in the future.

 Appeal Process(opens in new window)

-If a student is appealing for the first time, the review of the appeal and decision may be left up to the individual advisor.
-A student may submit an appeal as many times as needed.
+1. You will be notified of the appeal process via the message center if you are no longer meeting Satisfactory Academic Progress.
+There are two types of these SAP appeals: Satisfactory Academic Progress and Maximum Units appeal.
+If you are appealing for the first time, the review of the appeal and decision may be left up to the individual advisor.
+You may submit an appeal as many times as needed.
 However, multiple appeals will be held to a higher and more rigorous standard.
-A subsequent appeal may be reviewed by an ad hoc committee.
-An ad hoc committee is composed of at least two financial aid advisors.
+If you are submitting an appeal based on the same circumstances, you must provide information about what has changed that would allow you to meet SAP requirements.
+A subsequent appeal may be reviewed by a committee composed of at least two financial aid advisors.
+There is no limit on the number of appeals a student can submit.

-A student must submit an appeal by the census date (fourth week of school) in order to be reinstated for aid during that term.
+2. You must submit an appeal by the census date (fourth week of school) in order to be reinstated for aid during that semester.
 In rare cases, an appeal may be accepted after the census date.
 Each case will be evaluated on its own merit and circumstances.

-• Hospitalization or other medical circumstance by the student, a relative, or a close friend
+• hospitalization or other medical circumstance by you, a relative, or a close friend

-• Safety needs of the student or his/her children
+• safety needs of you or your children

 Acceptable Documentation